QuickVendor/QuickVendor-app/document_holder/feedback_system.md

 slack_success = await send_to_slack(feedback)

 if slack_success:
-    logger.info("✅ Feedback successfully processed and sent to Slack") return FeedbackResponse(success=True, message="Thank you for your feedback!")
+    logger.info("✓ Feedback successfully processed and sent to Slack") return FeedbackResponse(success=True, message="Thank you for your feedback!")
 else:
     # Even if Slack fails, we don't want to show an error to the user
-    logger.warning("⚠️ Slack webhook failed, but returning success to user for UX") return FeedbackResponse(success=True, message="Thank you for your feedback!")
+    logger.warning(" Slack webhook failed, but returning success to user for UX") return FeedbackResponse(success=True, message="Thank you for your feedback!")
 ```